 Like many ambitious BSN students, you may be weighing up whether to pursue an MSN or a DNP after graduation.
-Since both programs will help you become certified and licensed as an APRN, your decision will depend a lot on your career goals.
-If you’re determined to go straight into a DNP after graduation, we take a close look at what awaits you.
+If you’re determined to go straight into a DNP after your bachelor’s degree, we take a close look at what awaits you.
 Ready to enroll?
 Skip ahead to our listings of campus-based BSN to DNP programs.

 Preparing for a DNP During Your BSN